-At December 31, 2022 and 2021, Sonnedix España Finance 2, S.A. recognized long-term guarantees and security deposits for an amount of 8 thousand euros under the balance sheet heading "Non-current assets - Financial investments."
-Likewise, at December 31, 2022, the Company recognized a balance of 85 thousand euros under this heading (2021: 206 thousand euros), corresponding to the theoretical tax on the value of electric energy production as calculated based on the provision for deviations in the market price recognized under "Non-current liabilities - Other financial liabilities" in the accompanying balance sheet (Notes 4 and 14.3).
+At December 31, 2023 and 2022, Sonnedix España Finance 2, S.A. recognized long-term guarantees and security deposits for an amount of 8 thousand euros under the balance sheet heading "Non-current assets - Financial investments," amongst other items.

 Current financial investments